 ASTM C1543 is too time-consuming to use for quality control, but it is appropriate for research and more nuanced than ASTM C1202.
 Because the concrete is dry when you first put the salt solution on it, the initial ingress is by sorption, not diffusion.
 Subsequent migration is by a combination of diffusion and wicking action.
 While all three mechanisms occur in bridge decks and parking garages, ASTM C1543 exaggerates the sorption mechanism.

 NT Build 492 takes slightly longer to perform than ASTM C1202, but it has the advantage of yielding data to calculate an apparent diffusion coefficient.
 That means it can provide data for service life prediction as well.

 ASTM C1556 determines the bulk diffusion coefficient of concrete.
-Like ASTM C1543, the test involves ponding the concrete with a salt solution for 35 days–longer if the concrete is expected to be highly durable.
+Like ASTM C1543, the test involves ponding the concrete with a salt solution for 35 days—longer if the concrete is expected to be highly durable.
 Unlike ASTM C1543, C1556 eliminates wicking action.
 It also uses a much more precise sampling technique, which gives enough data to calculate a diffusion coefficient.
 As with NT Build 492, we can use these data to predict the service life of a concrete structure.
 The data from ASTM C1556 and NT Build 492 are comparable but not identical.